Texas’ low priced ONLINE license to carry class. Yes cheap LTC ONLINE. It’s the Official DPS approved online LTC class.

 After taking the online class part of your License To Carry certification you’ll still need to do the shooting proficiency part unless you are active duty military with firearms training or veterans with military firearms training within the last 10 years,.
 Please click FAQ above for more information on exceptions to the shooting proficiency test.
 Otherwise, that part must be done in person with a DPS qualified license to carry instructor.

-If you’re anywhere around or close enough to San Marcos, that would be me.
-We offer the shooting proficiency qualification as enough people sign up, usually about once a month, or there are others within not too far who also offer it.
 Our parent company is South Texas CHL and Handgun Training of San Marcos, Texas.
 We’re an official DPS certified LTC training facility.
 Check us out.
 Click to go to our website: www.southtexaschl.net.

 ATTENTION!
 DPS has lowered their fee, it’s now $40.00 instead of $140.00.
 Click here to apply with Texas Department of Public Safety Online.